jfspps/SRM_Node/README.md

 3. Teacher authentication and authorisation testing

-Use the currently populated tables to verify students results processing the following:
+TODO: Use the currently populated tables to verify students results processing the following:

 1. Averages by component (homework, test, mock exams, coursework etc.)
 2. Mapping to percentage uniform marks (PUM)